jesper-olsen/sat_puzzles/README.md

 * Sudoku: Fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contain all of the digits from 1 to 9.

+* Map Colourising: Assign colours to regions on a map so that neighbouring regions have different colours.

 ## Features
 CNF Generation: Creates standard DIMACS .cnf files for various puzzles, compatible with most external SAT solvers.
 Direct Solving: Solves puzzles directly in-memory without creating an intermediate file.